alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 Up until now, we have assumed that content transitions operate on a set of non-shared views called _transitioning views_.
 In this section, we will discuss how the framework determines this set of views and how it can be further customized using _transition groups_.

 Before the transition starts, the framework constructs the set of transitioning views by performing a recursive search on the Activity window's (or Fragment's) entire view hierarchy.
-The search begins by calling the overridden recursive [`ViewGroup#captureTransitioningViews`][ViewGroup#captureTransitioningViews] method on the hierarchy's root view, the source code of which is given below:
+The search begins by calling the overridden recursive `ViewGroup#captureTransitioningViews` method on the hierarchy's root view, the [source code][ViewGroup#captureTransitioningViews] of which is given below:

 ```java
 /** @hide */